Financial Aid for LCMS Students

 - For more scholarship & grant possibilities, check the LCMS website.

-- Speak with your pastor or church worker.
+- Speak with your pastor or church worker for congregational support.

 - Check out your school’s website, and Admissions or Financial Aid offices.